 Tip: If the report isn’t properly set up, your Tethr Integrations Specialist will contact you.

 - Next, Tethr will log on to the SFTP server to inspect calls imported as part of the section configure the Five9 call export.
 During this step, Tethr looks at the file names, runs the Five9 report you created, and attempts to manually match entries in the report with the files on the SFTP server.
 What's important is that the call file names can be determined from information in the report.

 Important: If Tethr can't determine the full file name from the report fields, we'll first verify the SFTP server is available.
 If it is, then we may need to change the way the file names are created.
 In this case we'll need you to modify the Recording file name pattern referred to in configure the Five9 call export.

 - Finally, we'll set up and test a batch call retrieval in Tethr to verify the Tethr application can access your calls and metadata.

-Once we've verified that your calls and metadata are flowing from Five9 into Tethr, and automated the process, you'll work with a Tethr Customer Support Manager to begin generating insights about your customer interactions.
+Once we've verified that your calls and metadata are flowing from Five9 into Tethr, and automated the process, you'll work with a Tethr Customer Success Manager to begin generating insights about your customer interactions.